-You’re about to embark on an exciting journey at UQ.
-If you are new to Audiology, Exercise and Nutrition Sciences, Exercise Science, Occupational Therapy, Physiotherapy, or Speech Pathology, you are in the right place.
+You are about to embark on an exciting journey at UQ.
+If you are new to Audiology, Dietetics, Exercise and Nutrition Sciences, Exercise Sports Science, Health Sport and Physical Education, Occupational Therapy, Physiotherapy or Speech Pathology, you are in the right place.

 About the peer mentoring program

-The Professional Futures Peer Mentoring Program is a year-long program.
-Commencing in week 6 of the semester for health and sports science first-year students in the School of Human Movement and Nutrition Sciences (HMNS) and the School of Health and Rehabilitation Sciences (SHRS) through their transition to University, academic adjustment, and preparation for future placement and career.
+The Professional Futures Peer Mentoring Program supports health and sports science first year students in the School of Human Movement and Nutrition Sciences (HMNS) and the School of Health and Rehabilitation Sciences (SHRS) through their transition to university, academic adjustment and preparation for placements and career.